Honors & Awards

 Wilson did not take any other visits, but had a strong group of offers including Indiana, Kansas, Louisville and Purdue.

 Boe is the son of Gina Vatz and Harry Wilson, and he was born on Aug.
 23, 1997.
-He has earned two spots on the Nebraska Scholar-Athlete Honor Roll.
+He has earned four spots on the Nebraska Scholar-Athlete Honor Roll.
 He has volunteered his time with the Nebraska Football Road Race, Husker Heroes, and hospital outreach visits.